-Sydney has certainly been our nation’s benchmark market – and it’s obvious why.
-Around 60 per cent of all transactions occur in and around the capital.
+About 60 per cent of all transactions occur in and around the city.
 This gives it substantial weight in any national analysis.
 We’ve also noticed that some observers who proffer their opinion about the ‘Australian property market’ are often simply describing Sydney’s market.

 Corelogic figures show from 2012 to 2017, Sydney’s dwelling values rose 57 per cent.
 This outcome is even more impressive when expressed in dollar term in Australia’s most expensive market.
-For every $1,000,000 in equity held by an investor, they made almost $600,000 in five years.
+For every $1 million in equity held by an investor, they made almost $600,000 in five years.

 The CoreLogic figures show this hot run corrected in 2018, with a fall of 8.1 per cent.
 While the reasons were broad – including diminishing affordability – the primary driver was around a tightening of lending criteria due to the Royal Commission into banking, regulatory intervention from APRA and company and some reticence during the federal election.

-In 2019 banks eased their lending requirements as the regulators took their foot of the restrictive bias they had been implementing over the previous 2 to 3 years and to boot, interest rates softened further.
-3 interest rate cuts of 0.25% (even if the banks didn’t pass on all the cuts) made a huge difference to consumer sentimentality as well as affordability.
-Reports by on-the-ground contacts were that listings in October through to December were drying up and buyers came back out to bid.
-While 2019 saw the market again improve by 1.6 per cent, much of that gain was during the final quarter of the year.
+In 2019 banks eased their lending requirements as the regulators took their foot off the restrictive bias they had been implementing over the previous two to three years.
+To boot, interest rates softened further.
+Three interest rate cuts of 0.25 per cent (even if the banks didn’t pass on all the cuts) made a huge difference to consumer sentimentality as well as affordability.

 The key to successfully investing in Sydney this year will be to cater your property selections to your own criteria.
-It may sound remedial, but the ability to access finance without over-extending is essential.
-Securing loans is still reasonably tough as compared to four years ago, so those who have funding locked in will be well positioned to take advantage.
+This may sound remedial, but the ability to access finance without overextending is essential, even when interest rates are low.
+Securing loans is still reasonably tough as compared to five years ago, so those who have funding locked in will be well positioned to take advantage.

-Also of note, the biggest gains at the end of 2019 were in blue-chip addresses close to the CBD where listing numbers tightened.
-In fact, values in the prestige market outperformed most other price sectors.
+Also of note, the biggest gains at the end of 2020 were in blue-chip addresses close to the CBD where listing numbers tightened significantly but demand remained strong.

 Of course, don’t forget the Sutherland Shire with its waterside livability.
 Established housing in suburbs such as Loftus and Jannali are well worth considering.

-Where should I turn for Sydney investment advice?
+Where should I turn for Sydney property investment advice?

 The Sydney property market has opportunities for investors as long as you research the market diligently and understand your personal goals and resources – particularly around borrowings.